Undergraduate Course: Field Ecology (ECSC08007)

-Students on other programmes interested in taking Field Ecology at the end of the 2021-22 academic year, to count for credit in their 22-23 academic year, should contact the the course administrator before the end of February 2022 to register their interest in the course as additional places will be limited.
-FOR NON-GEOSCIENCES STUDENTS, THE £40 COURSE FEE MUST BE PAID BY 30th APRIL 2022 TO SECURE A PLACE.
+Students on other programmes interested in taking the Field Ecology for 2016-17 should contact the course organiser or the course secretary before the end of February 2016 to register their interest in the 2016-17 course as additional places will be limited.
+The course for 2016-17 will run on from Monday 23rd May - Wednesday 1st June 2016.
+STUDENTS MUST HAVE ALREADY NOTED THEIR INTEREST WITH THE COURSE SECRETARY.
+THE £25 COURSE FEE MUST BE PAID BY 30th APRIL 2016 TO SECURE A PLACE.

 Entry Requirements (not applicable to Visiting Students)

 |Academic year 2015/16, Not available to visiting students (SS1)

 |Learning and Teaching activities (Further Info)

 Programme Level Learning and Teaching Hours 4,